sdwyc/ROLO/README.md

 =
 [[IEEE JFR]()][[ArXiv]()][[Video]()]

-LiDAR-based SLAM is recognized as one effective method to offer localization guidance in rough environments.
-However, off-and-shelf LiDAR-based SLAM methods suffer from significant pose estimation drifts, particularly components relevant to the vertical direction, when passing to uneven terrains.
-This deficiency typically leads to a conspicuously distorted global map.
-In this article, a LiDAR-based SLAM method is presented to improve the accuracy of pose estimations for ground vehicles in rough terrains, which is termed Rotation-Optimized LiDAR-Only (ROLO) SLAM.
-The method exploits a forward location prediction to coarsely eliminate the location difference of consecutive scans, thereby enabling separate and accurate determination of the location and orientation at the front-end.
-Furthermore, we adopt a parallel-capable spatial voxelization for correspondence-matching.
-We develop a spherical alignment-guided rotation registration within each voxel to estimate the rotation of vehicle.
-By incorporating geometric alignment, we introduce the motion constraint into the optimization formulation to enhance the rapid and effective estimation of LiDAR's translation.
-Subsequently, we extract several keyframes to construct the submap and exploit an alignment from the current scan to the submap for precise pose estimation.
-Meanwhile, a global-scale factor graph is established to aid in the reduction of cumulative errors.
-In various scenes, diverse experiments have been conducted to evaluate our method.
-The results demonstrate that ROLO-SLAM excels in pose estimation of ground vehicles and outperforms existing state-of-the-art LiDAR SLAM frameworks.
+ROLO-SLAM is a lightweight and robust LiDAR-based SLAM solution designed to improve the accuracy of pose estimation for ground vehicles in rough terrains.
+It incorporates several algorithmic innovations that reduce pose estimation drifts, particularly in the vertical direction, which are commonly observed when navigating uneven terrains.
+The method includes forward location prediction to coarsely eliminate the location differences between consecutive scans, enabling separate and accurate localization and orientation determination.
+Additionally, ROLO-SLAM features a parallel-capable spatial voxelization for correspondence matching, along with a spherical alignment-guided rotation registration to estimate vehicle rotation.
+By incorporating motion constraints into the optimization process, the algorithm enhances the rapid and effective estimation of LiDAR translation.
+Extensive experiments conducted across diverse environments demonstrate that ROLO-SLAM consistently achieves accurate pose estimation and outperforms existing state-of-the-art LiDAR SLAM solutions, making it a reliable choice for ground vehicle localization in perceptually-challenging environments.

 ## Instructions

+ROLO requires an input point cloud of type `sensor_msgs::PointCloud2` .
+ROLO-SLAM mitigates vertical pose drift by dividing the front-end into three modules: forward location prediction for coarse translation estimation, voxelization matching for precise rotation estimation, and continuous-time translation estimation for improved accuracy.
+The back-end integrates scan-to-submap alignment and global factor graph optimization to enhance overall localization performance in challenging terrains.

 ## Dependencies